Examining the PESTLE Model in ITIL 4

 #3 SOCIAL FACTORS

-As part of the service management strategies of any organisation, you have to consider the lifestyle trend of your customers.
+As part of the service management strategies of any organization, you have to consider the lifestyle trend of your customers.
 What are they interested in?
 Some of them will purchase certain products because they matched their lifestyle and manner of living.
 The average lifestyle of your customer will also determine whether they will choose a certain product or service over others.

 Another version of it is the demographics of your customer.
 The part of the country where they are living will also determine what type of products or services will interest them.
 If you look at Lagos State, for example, it is assumed that the rich lived on the island while the poor lives on the Mainland.
 Obviously what will interest the rich people on the Island will not be of interest to the poor people on the Mainland.